telerik/blazor-docs/components/grid/columns/menu.md

 ### Sections

 You can organize the columns in the [Column Chooser](#column-chooser) in different sections.
-In order to achieve the desired user interface:
+To group the columns in different sections:

 1. Use the `GridColumnMenuChooser` tag (child to the `GridColumnMenuSettings`)